natcap/invest.users-guide/source/globio.rst

 Final Results
 ~~~~~~~~~~~~~

-Final results are found within the \ *Workspace* specified for this
-module.

 -  **globio-log**: Each time the model is run, a text (.txt) file will
       appear in the \ *Output* folder.
 The file will list the parameter
       values for that run and will be named according to the service,